charlesriver456/osgood/README.md

 The build command in the `docker-compose.yml` takes care of building the `Dockerfile`.
 If you'd like to force a rebuild run `docker-compose up --build`.

 To test:
-Run tests locally with `pytest` at the root of the repo.
-Alternatively, build and run the test image with `docker compose -f docker-compose-test.yml up`.
-This will display test results.
+Run `pytest` at the root of the repo.